xlucas/xlucas.github.io/_posts/2018-07-21-go-basics-channels.markdown

 <br/>
 <br/>
-I hope Go channels have no more secrets for you after this reading!
+I hope Go channels have no more secrets for you!